Pinge: Examples of well-known Pingen

 the first collapses occurred as early as 1545 as a result of the uncontrolled mining (by fire-setting) of the Altenberg tin ore mountain.
 Later on, ore was extracted both from the solid rock as well as the broken rock mass.
 As a result of continued, unchecked fire-setting of the solid rock, there was a significant amount of further excavation which was unable to withstand the pressure of the overburden.
 In 1578, 1583, 1587 and 1619 there were further collapses, although it is not clear whether these were caused deliberately.
 The largest occurred on 24 January 1620.
-This destroyed 36 pits and created a funnel-shaped hole on the surface that covered 2 hectares.
+This destroyed 36 pits and created a funnel-shaped hole on the surface that covered 2 ha.
 In the following centuries, mining was continued by extracting the broken rock "from below" until 1991.
 Further fractures took place, initially uncontrolled, but later planned.
 As a result, the Altenberg Pinge grew 150 m deep and 450 m in diameter, covering an area of 12 ha by the time tin ore working ceased.
 Today the Great Pinge is not only one of the attractions of the town of Altenberg, but was also designated in May 2006 by the Academy of Geosciences at Hanover as one of the 77 most important national geotopes in Germany.